Cartan ribbonization and a topological inspection: Curvature line based ribbonizations of an ellipsoid

 where $u \in \, (b, a)$ and $v \in \, (c,b)$.
-This particular parametrization of the ellipsoid is shown in the leftmost display in figure \ref{figEllipsoidRib1}.
-As shown on the display the coordinate (curvature lines) of this parametrization extend smoothly from one octant to a neighboring octant except at the $4$ umbilical points on the ellipsoid corresponding to parameter values $u \to b$ and $v \to b$.
+This particular parametrization of the ellipsoid is shown in the leftmost display in Fig.~\ref{figEllipsoidRib1}.
+As shown on the display the coordinate (curvature) lines of this parametrization extend smoothly from one octant to a neighbouring octant except at the $4$ umbilical points on the ellipsoid corresponding to parameter values $u \to b$ and $v \to b$.

-If we restrict attention to that part of the ellipsoid which lies in the positive octant $(+, +, +)$, then every $u$-coordinate curve (with a fixed coordinate $v$) is parametrized as follows - using the positive coordinate functions in \eqref{eqEllipParam}:

-Then $\gamma$ has vanishing geodesic torsion $\tau_{g}=0$, and the corresponding Cartan surface ribbon is therefore simply given as follows for suitable width-functions $w_{-}$ and $w_{+}$:

-The striction (singularity) curve $\zeta$ for the developable Cartan surface ribbon, which has $\gamma$ as its center curve, is determined by the geodesic curvature $\kappa_{g}$ of $\gamma$ and the field $h$ from the frame field $\mathcal{F}$ along $\gamma$ as follows (for each given fixed value of the $v$-parameter, $v \in \, ]c,b[$):